joaosouzadev/aws-kinesis-producer/README.md

 # aws-kinesis-producer

-examples of running AWS Kinesis producers in Golang
+Examples of running AWS Kinesis producers in Golang

 To run:
+- update AWS credentials in .env
 - cd into the directory (producers or producers_batch)
 - go build main.go
 - go run main.go